DikeNnaemeka/Completed-Project/README.md

 This involve exploring the bike data to answer key question, such as;

 - Which age range uses the bike the most?
-- What is the average income of a bike user?
 - Which occupation uses bike the most?
 - Which Gender uses bike the most?
 - which marital status uses bike the most?